panva/jose/docs/types/interfaces/JWEHeaderParameters.md

 • `optional` **zip?**: `string`

-JWE "zip" (Compression Algorithm) Header Parameter.
-The only supported value is `"DEF"` (DEFLATE), and it requires the `CompressionStream` / `DecompressionStream` APIs to be available in the runtime.
+JWE compression algorithm.
+Only `"DEF"` (DEFLATE) is supported, requiring the runtime's `CompressionStream` / `DecompressionStream` APIs.

 #### See